 What You Need to Know About Making Pineapple Dream Dessert:

 How many people will this serve?

 That really depends on how big you decide to cut the pieces.
-The recipe is prepared in an 8×8 glass baking dish so if you want a nice big substantial piece it will make 9 servings.
-If you want a more regular sized piece it will make 12 servings and if you really want to you could get 15 or 16 out of it, they will just be pretty small.
+The recipe is prepared in an 8×8 glass baking dish, so if you want a nice big substantial piece it will make 9 servings.
+If you want a more regular-sized piece it will make 12 servings and if you really want to you could get 15 or 16 out of it, they will just be pretty small.

 Can Pineapple Dream Dessert be made ahead?

-Yes, this recipe stays good for 3-4 days in the fridge.
+Yes.
+This recipe stays good for 3-4 days in the fridge.
 You could definitely make it ahead and as long as it is in a tightly covered dish it will stay very fresh in the fridge.

 Can I use heavy whipping cream in place of Cool Whip for this recipe?

 Yes, you can definitely substitute homemade whipping cream (Made from heavy whipping cream, powdered sugar and vanilla) in place of Cool Whip.
 The only catch is that homemade whipping cream breaks down and gets watery if it has not been stabilized.
 Stabilizing it is simple you just need to have the right ingredient, Knox Gelatin.
-You can usually find it in the Jello isle of your local grocery store.
+You can usually find it in the Jello aisle of your local grocery store.
 Our Best Bites has a great post on how to stabilize whipped cream.

 Do I have to put some of the Graham crackers on top?

 No, if you want to you could use them all on the bottom, but I think it looks a little nicer to have something sprinkles on top.
 It also adds a nice texture to the dessert.